What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Maximizing revenue within target ROAS

 The key is to start with a budget that allows for sufficient data collection while limiting risk.
-For most automotive retailers, this means ensuring you can get at least 100 clicks per campaign before making optimization decisions.
+For most automotive retailers, this means ensuring you can get at least 100 clicks per campaign before making ongoing optimization decisions.

 ROI Expectations and Calculation